exercism/website-copy/tracks/julia/exercises/secret-handshake/mentoring.md

 ````
 Samyak's solution, with a nice, simple for loop.

-Declaring `actions` as a const outside of the function avoids allocating it each time, but this could also be avoided by declaring `actions` within the function as a tuple.
+Declaring `actions` as a const outside of the function avoids allocating it each time.
+If the tests accepted tuples of strings instead of just vectors then we could have declared `actions` within the function as a tuple instead.

 ```julia
 const actions = ["wink", "double blink", "close your eyes", "jump"]